2 ZERO HUNGER

 Since April 2018, Hokkaido University has maintained a Collaboration Agreement for Regional Creation with Secoma Company Limited, a locally rooted company headquartered in Sapporo, Hokkaido.
 Secoma operates the “Seicomart Hokkaido University Store” on the Sapporo Campus, sourcing ingredients from local producers and processing them near the place of origin to preserve freshness.
 The company values Hokkaido’s natural environment and delivers local products across its extensive distribution network throughout the region.

-Through this ongoing partnership, Hokkaido University and Secoma promote sustainable food purchases by prioritizing the procurement of local ingredients and products.
-The collaboration supports affordable and nutritious food options for students on campus and contributes to a sustainable food environment that emphasizes food quality, safety, and community engagement.
+Through this ongoing partnership, Hokkaido University and Secoma promote responsible food procurement by prioritising local ingredients and products.
+The collaboration supports affordable and nutritious food options for students on campus and contributes to a responsible food environment that emphasises food quality, safety, and community engagement.

 • Hokudai Marche Café & Labo

-The university offered the restaurant “Hokudai Marche Café & Labo” as venues where local producers could sell and promote Hokkaido-grown agricultural products and foods.
-This place encouraged direct engagement between producers and consumers, raising awareness of the value of sustainable food sourcing.
+The university offered the restaurant “Hokudai Marche Café & Labo” as a venue where local producers could sell and promote agricultural products and foods grown or produced in Hokkaido.
+This venue encouraged direct engagement between producers and consumers, raising awareness of the value of responsible food procurement.

 Impact

-These initiatives strengthened the university’s commitment to sustainable food sourcing and responsible purchasing.
-By prioritizing local products in campus dining and retail, Hokkaido University reduced its environmental footprint, supported regional farmers, and fostered a culture of sustainability among students and staff.
-Introducing sustainable food policies enhanced the availability of healthy, affordable meals and increased awareness of the importance of local sourcing.
+These initiatives strengthened the university’s commitment to responsible food procurement and purchasing practices.
+By prioritising local products in campus dining and retail, Hokkaido University reduced its environmental footprint, supported local farmers, and fostered a culture of sustainability among students and staff.
+Introducing responsible food policies enhanced the availability of healthy, affordable meals and increased awareness of the importance of local sourcing.